About

 Luke was named one of the 100 Most Influential People in Biotechnology by Scientific American in 2015.
 He has won a number of journalism prizes, including the Scripps Howard National Journalism award, the Gerald Loeb award, the Association of Health Care Journalists award, and the Society of American Business Editors and Writers (SABEW) award.
 Luke received his bachelor’s degree in journalism from the University of Wisconsin-Madison in 1997.
 For the 2005-2006 academic year, he was awarded a Knight Science Journalism Fellowship at MIT.

 Outside of work, Luke enjoys running, family camping trips, and mountaineering.
 He reached the summit of Mt.
 Everest, the highest mountain in the world at 29,031 feet/8,848 meters, on May 22, 2018.
-Luke’s mountain climbing campaigns have catalyzed the biotech community to raise more than $8.9 million to fight cancer and poverty.
+Luke’s mountain climbing campaigns have catalyzed the biotech community to raise more than $12 million to alleviate suffering from cancer, poverty and sickle cell disease.
 He lives in Seattle with his wife and daughter.